Essenceia/essenceia.github.io/content/projects/blake2.md

 ## `Permutation function`

-Within the compression function loop, at the start of each round, we calculate a new 16 entry wide selection array `s` based on a pre-defined pattern shown below :
+Within the compression function loop, at the start of each round, we calculate a new 16 entry wide selection array `s` based on a predefined pattern shown below :

 |  Round    |  0|  1|  2|  3|  4|  5|  6|  7|  8|  9| 10| 11| 12| 13| 14| 15 |
 | ----------|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|----|